w3c/mathml/docs/function-semantics.md

 These don't cause problems in this system.
 In particular:
 * any notation for function call is easily supported
-* find the $dx$ in integrals, etc., is not a problem
+* finding the $dx$ in integrals, etc., is not a problem
 * continued functions just work with `notation="ContinuedFraction([@a0, @a1, @a2, @a3])` for a fraction like

 \[
   a_0+\cfrac{1}{a_1+\cfrac{1}{a_2+\cfrac{1}{a_3+\cdots}}}
 \]